fv124/TactEx_Submission/README.md

 Before Launching the app, the user should calibrate the camera to the robot space and make sure the robot (this project made use of XArm UFactory 850) is connected.
 This takes about 5 minutes and is explained the [notebook](./Calibration/Calibrate.ipynb).

 ## Launching
-For Launching the app, please make sure you have first calibrated the camera.
+For Launching the app, please make sure you have first calibrated the camera and inserted the API keys in the language models.
 You can set the visual servoing to "YOLO" or "GSAM" in the [app file](./Report_App.py).
 Install the requirement by running following command.

 ```python
 pip install -r requirements.txt